icwangtw/beanworks/README.md

 **Run**

 1. Run the program using the `npm start` command.
-2. The ouput would be stored on disk in json format as `Account.json` and `Vendor.json`.
+2. The list of accounts and vendors would be stored on disk in the root folder as `Accounts.json` and `Vendors.json` respectively.